Sewing for men my 12 month challenge

+Ok votes being taken now….which one is your favourite?
 I love the shorts on Mr July and the shirt on Mr May.

 The picture below is one of my favourites and very close to my heart.
 Taken on a balmy summers evening, my Mum was staying (she lives in Florida) and we had such fun teasing Marc whilst photographing him he was enjoying his new found talent as a male model!
-We were all relaxed and laughing, we were happy, a good memory to cherish from the Summertime.
+We were relaxed and laughing, we were happy, a good memory to cherish from the Summertime.

 A few things I learnt from this challenge:

-That men really are neglected in the pattern choices that are available online and in stores.
+- Men really are neglected in the pattern choices that are available online and in stores.
 We need more casual but trendy shirts that are not for teens, more smart casual clothes would be great!

-That: you cannot really choose a more advanced project to sew and complete in a month, when combined with work, kids and home.
+- You cannot really choose a more advanced project to sew and complete in a month, when combined with work, kids and home.
 I had planned to sew jeans and more shirts, all impossible given my time scale.
 However they are now on my ‘slow sew’ list for this year!

-That: the weather has so much to do with how we choose or buy our clothes and fabrics in the UK. for instance linen is usually only available in the summer, but what happens if you want to sew a linen shirt now and be ready for the spring.
+- The weather has so much to do with how we choose or buy our clothes and fabrics in the UK. for instance linen is usually only available in the summer, but what happens if you want to sew a linen shirt now and be ready for the spring.

 Burda 7916: we used it four times: March, April and August and once last year too: